 Also, of course, most traditional campuses offer online degree programs, as well as, their on-campus counterparts.
 In this application, online programs may cost identically the same as on-campus programs.
 However, by attending an online program, you can save money by eliminating transportation expenses, student parking fees, housing costs and by avoiding extra food and wardrobe expenditures.
 Depending on your online school of choice, books may be provided online as well, therefore, eliminating the purchase of textbooks, which is traditionally expensive, if purchased while on-campus.

 If you’d like to study through an online program, OnlineSchoolsCenter.com can help you make an informed choice about a school that is right for you.
 Are you interested in assisting others in feeling their best?
-If so, check out our list for the best Online Bachelor of Science in Nursing Degree Programs.
+If so, check out our list for the Top 20 Online Bachelor of Science in Nursing Degree Programs.
+According to the Bureau of Labor Statistics, the demand for nurses will increase by 12% by 2028, and the average median pay for licensed nurses is currently $73,300 per year.